Contents

 This will help you make the most of your Italian vacation and ensure you’re well-rested for all the adventures ahead!

-Things to do During Siesta in Italy
+Things to do During Riposo in Italy

 Plan to visit a museum or church during this window